-Advocacy for Small Business
+Advocacy for Small Businesses

 Here are some of the successes of The S.C.
-Small Business Chamber of Commerce since it began in 2000:
+Small Business Chamber of Commerce advocacy:

 Our success is due not only to our legislative and regulatory efforts in Columbia, but also because of the active participation of our members.
-E-news, legislative up-dates and action alerts routinely keep our members informed on issues, give detailed information about pending legislation and tell how and when to contact legislators.
+E-news, legislative updates and action alerts routinely keep our members informed on issues, give detailed information about pending legislation and tell them how and when to contact legislators.
 When our elected leaders hear from our members, they know the small business community is watching.
 It works.